Cameron Russell & Mei Tao: The Art of Care. Gallery 263. Cambridge, MA.

 We know we must provide care for others even if we don’t love it, but The Art of Care wishes to transform Ukeles first assessment that the work of caring is always "a drag.”
 By celebrating the creativity that makes up care work, we help remind ourselves this work is not just central to our survival but central to our fulfillment.
 We must invest in its practitioners as some of our most important artists, as experts and wisdom holders who need support and breathing room to rest, create, inspire, teach and dream.

-Combining archival images and audio, text, photographic portraits and stills, sculpture, craft, participatory elements and ongoing care work by Cameron, Mei, and their community, this show celebrates the creative expression of caregivers and the feminist assertion that care work is not separate from or a drain on research, writing, theory, or art making but in fact central to the labor.
+Combining archival images and audio, text, photographic portraits and stills, sculpture, craft, participatory elements and ongoing care work by Cameron and Mei, in collaboration with local caregiver artists, this show celebrates the creative expression of caregivers and the feminist assertion that care work is not separate from research, writing, theory, or art making but in fact central to the labor.
 Care work amplifies the knowledge of our bodies, ancestors, cultures, relationships, and human needs.

 PRESS

-Why small acts of care matter now, more than ever.
-FAST COMPANY.
+Why small acts of care matter now, more than ever by Elizabeth Segran for Fast Company